Cobord/Plabic/README.md

 - Iterating through Q_{k,N} by lengths of the two factors (which form endpoints of a Bruhat interval)
 - Shifts of such Bruhat intervals using the other generators

+The to_plabic method uses the BCFW bridge construction to construct a plabic graph from a bounded affine permutation.

 # Cluster

 ```